dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ### Installing typings for React

-Because we've told Webpack that we're going to handle the React and ReactDOM libraries ourselves, we need to tell Typescript what those things are.
+Because we've told Webpack that we're going to handle the React and ReactDOM libraries ourselves, we need to tell TypeScript what those things are.
 We do that using [Type Definition Files](https://github.com/DefinitelyTyped/DefinitelyTyped).
-As you can see from the Github repository, there are thousands of files, covering most of the Javascript frameworks you've heard of.
-This is how we get rich typing, compile-time hints and intellisense while writing Typescript files.
+As you can see from the Github repository, there are thousands of files, covering most of the JavaScript frameworks you've heard of.
+This is how we get rich typing, compile-time hints and intellisense while writing TypeScript files.
 Luckily, we can also install them using NPM.

 To install them, use: